mapbox/mapbox-gl-rtl-text/README.md

 	- Generate `wrapper.js`, exposing bytecode sources as Javascript
 	- Embed `wrapper.js` in `index.js` for use with Browserify, and `mapbox-gl-rtl-text.js` for loading directly as a GL JS plugin

-Build process only tested on MacOS 10.12.
+Build process only tested on MacOS 10.12 and Ubuntu Xenial.

 Running `npm test` will run unit tests in `test/*.test.js`.
 Use `npm test -- --cov` to generate code coverage stats.